 The light intensity that matters to plants is known as PAR, or photosynthetic active radiation from 400 to 700 nm in wavelength, an is measured in units of PPFD (Photosynthetic Photon Flux Density).
 Many suppliers of horticultural light sources therefore specify output in terms of PAR.
 Unfortunately, this can also be somewhat misleading, as chlorophyll absorption is higher in the blue and red portions of the spectrum.
 As a result, two light sources could have identical PAR output, but deliver significantly different performance, depending on the spectral content within the PAR range.
 This makes it important to know PPFD values in the blue, green and red portions of the spectrum.

 Other important lighting values including parameters such as Spectral Power Distribution (SPD), Peak Wavelength, and total Irradiance over the PAR range.
 The ability to log these values versus time, lighting distance or position relative to the source is also important.

-Gamma Scientific offers a range of products suitable for horticultural lighting test and characterization, ranging from the purpose-built PG100N, to the fully loaded light measurement solution MK350S Premium.
+Gamma Scientific offers the fully loaded light measurement solution for horticultural lighting test and characterization, the MK350S Premium.
 We also have an extensive track record in the design and installation of fully integrated, facility-wide light measurement and monitoring solutions.